 "That's not mine, but don't knock the cart over.
 And you know what they say about furniture?" he asked.

 "What"? managed Newton, who seemed to have lost his teeth.

-"That no matter how big and expensive it gets, or small the people who use it, it all always is for situations that are only in 3-D."
+"That no matter how big and expensive it gets, or small the people who use it, it's all always for situations only in 3-D."

 When will ye go back to your little desk at the North pole"?

-of proportion, as much as most to least, and vice versa, mixed up so bad and out of sorts that it's off the chain and insane in the membrane." --
+that ends well, so the proportion, but heliocentrism not so.
+No, no, totally mixed up rather, as much as most to least and vice versa.
+So badly out of sorts, it's off the chain, insane in the membrane."

 "You rude little man", said Newton.

 "It touches us both," he laughed.
 "The web of life's a mingled yarn, good and

 ill together, but it would be very bad luck indeed, impossible for geometry, even for the loss of it all, if the earth were revolving to orbit the sun."